 Looking back along the pass, Ken and Jeff are on our heels.
-You can see where Pitamakan Pass Trail goes down to the left bottom corner.
+Pitamakan Pass Trail goes down to the left bottom corner.

-Bighorn sheep entertained us with a little battle over girlfriends
+Bighorn sheep having a little battle over girlfriends

 From there the trail stayed level for about four miles as it skirts along the slopes of Mount Morgan and Flinsch Peak.
 Level, yes, but very narrow ledge walking and no place to get lazy about watching your footing.
 Dolores was a bit nervous and walked alone in her zone while Cathy and I shouted and woo-hooed and grinned all through the too-short 3.7 miles.